havenpersona/title_generation/README.md

 # Music Playlist Title Generation Using Artist Information

 This repository provides the code for music playlist title generation model.
-For details, please refer to **Music Playlist Title Generation Using Artist Information**.
+For details, please refer to our paper **Music Playlist Title Generation Using Artist Information**.
+(This paper was accepted to [AAAI-23 Workshop on Creative AI Acorss Modalities](https://creativeai-ws.github.io/))

 <img src="teaser.png">